TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Integration/approximating_integrals.md

 This page is based on {cite:t}`Vuik_2023`.
 ```

+(Sec:ApproximatingIntegrals)=
 # Approximating integrals

 ## Introduction

 Determining the physical quantities of a system (for example volume, mass, or length) often involves the integral of a function.
 In many cases, an analytic evaluation of the integral is not possible.
 In such cases one has to resort to numerical quadratures.

-As an example, we investigate the production of a spoiler that is mounted onto the cabin of a truck ({numref}`Figure %s <Fig:NumericalIntegration:truck>`).
+As an example, we investigate the production of a spoiler that is mounted onto the cabin of a truck ({numref}`Figure %s <Fig:ApproximatingIntegrals:truck>`).
 The shape of the spoiler is described by a sine function with a $2\pi$ meter period.
 The aluminium spoiler is made out of a flat plate by extrusion.
 The manufacturer wants to know the width of the plate such that the horizontal dimension of the spoiler will be 80 cm.
 The answer to this question is provided by the arc length of the curve (after a conversion to meters)

 $$
  \left\{ \begin{array}{cl}